Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Methods

 Combining these lemmas, we see that for any observable $O$ and state $\rho$ on $\mathcal{H}$,

-Hence the channels $T_t : \rho^\prime \mapsto e^{-iH^\prime t} \rho^\prime e^{iH^\prime t}$, for $t \in [0,t_\text{max}]$ simulate $H$ in the sense of \cref{def:analogsimulation} with respect to any $\Omega_{\state}$ and $\Omega_{\obs}$, up to error
+Hence the channels $T_t : \rho^\prime \mapsto e^{-iH^\prime t} \rho^\prime e^{iH^\prime t}$, for $t \in [0,t_{\max}]$ simulate $H$ in the sense of \cref{def:analogsimulation} with respect to any $\Omega_{\state}$ and $\Omega_{\obs}$, up to error

-This provides some consistency between existing work and our notion of simulation; we have shown that evolution under a simulator Hamiltonian in the sense of \cite{cubitt2018universal} constitutes an analogue quantum simulator in our framework given by \cref{def:analogsimulation}.
+This provides some consistency between existing work and our notion of simulation; we have shown that evolution under a simulator Hamiltonian in the sense of Cubitt et al.\cite{cubitt2018universal} constitutes an analogue quantum simulator in our framework given by \cref{def:analogsimulation}.